Studies: Traumatic Brain Injury Connection With Energy Drinks

-TBIs are More Common Than You Think.
+TBIs are More Common Than You Think

-Things you think you take for your benefit can sometimes turn out to be things that are not so great for your health.
+Things you think you take for your benefit can sometimes turn out to be not so great for your health.
 It won’t be easy to accept the facts when you have become used to eating or drinking something.
 Who would have thought that energy drinks would become connected to traumatic brain injuries?

 Michael Ehline has a lot of experience with energy drinks.
 As a U.S. Marine, he was faced with falling asleep on guard duty and the brig or gulping down large amounts of legal stimulants, such as guarana, caffeine, etc.

-“When I visited my girlfriend who lived in Brea, California and had to drive back to Camp Pendleton for fire watch, I used copious amounts of energy drinks to stay awake."
-Ehline said he felt like an F-1 racecar driver, risking speeding tickets just so he could win the prize of seeing his girlfriend over a hundred miles north in Orange County, California.
+“When I visited my girlfriend who lived in Brea, California and had to drive back to Camp Pendleton for fire watch, I used copious amounts of energy drinks to stay awake,” Ehline said he felt like an F-1 racecar driver, risking speeding tickets just so he could win the prize of seeing his girlfriend over a hundred miles north in Orange County, California.

 But Ehline says: